mattgrobelny/Newbler-Parameter-Sweep/README.md

 **Goal:** The goal of this script is to test out a range of values for Newblers key parameters and collect resulting scores for each assembly (number of Contigs, number of bases, avg contig size, N50 Contig size, largest Contig size).

-**What the script does:** This script is designed to iterate through several variables which are necessary to run runAssembly, a program used to assemble 454 pyrosequencing reads.
+**Solution/What the script does:** This script is designed to iterate through several variables which are necessary to run runAssembly, a program used to assemble 454 pyrosequencing reads.

-**Who should use this script:** If you have 454 pyrosequencing and want to find out how your assembly changes when you systematically tweak the values for; minimum read length, minimum overlap length and minimum percent identity, then this script is for you!
+**Who should use this script:** If you have 454 pyrosequencing data and want to find out how your assembly changes when you systematically tweak the values for; minimum read length, minimum overlap length and minimum percent identity, then this script is for you!

 #### Requires:
 - GS denovo Assembler (Newbler)